motopress/mp-timetable/readme.txt

 = 2.2.0 =
 * Added filters for register_post_type and register_taxonomy functions.
-* Added the ability to specify permalink settings in Settings > Permalinks.
+* Added permalink configuration option in Settings > Permalinks.

 = 2.1.12 =
 * Bug fix: fixed an issue in IE browser.